dd9jn/rfc4880bis/crypto-refresh.md

 Any of the following OpenPGP data elements indicate that malleable ciphertext is present:

-- all Symmetrically Encrypted Data packets ({{sed}}).
+- All Symmetrically Encrypted Data packets ({{sed}}).

-- within any encrypted container, any Compressed Data packet ({{compressed-data}}) where there is a decompression failure.
+- Within any encrypted container, any Compressed Data packet ({{compressed-data}}) where there is a decompression failure.

-- any version 1 Symmetrically Encrypted Integrity Protected Data packet ({{version-one-seipd}}) where the internal Modification Detection Code does not validate.
+- Any version 1 Symmetrically Encrypted Integrity Protected Data packet ({{version-one-seipd}}) where the internal Modification Detection Code does not validate.

-- any version 2 Symmetrically Encrypted Integrity Protected Data packet ({{version-two-seipd}}) where the authentication tag of any chunk fails, or where there is no final zero-octet chunk.
+- Any version 2 Symmetrically Encrypted Integrity Protected Data packet ({{version-two-seipd}}) where the authentication tag of any chunk fails, or where there is no final zero-octet chunk.

-- any Secret Key packet with encrypted secret key material ({{secret-key-encryption}}) where there is an integrity failure, based on the value of the secret key protection octet:
+- Any Secret Key packet with encrypted secret key material ({{secret-key-encryption}}) where there is an integrity failure, based on the value of the secret key protection octet:

-  - value 255 or raw cipher algorithm: where the trailing 2-octet checksum does not match.
+  - Value 255 or raw cipher algorithm: where the trailing 2-octet checksum does not match.

-  - value 254: where the SHA1 checksum is mismatched.
+  - Value 254: where the SHA1 checksum is mismatched.

-  - value 253: where the AEAD authentication tag is invalid.
+  - Value 253: where the AEAD authentication tag is invalid.

 To avoid these circumstances, an implementation that generates OpenPGP encrypted data SHOULD select the encrypted container format with the most robust protections that can be handled by the intended recipients.
 In particular: